 3.1 Field Curves

 Resistivity sounding conducted in the study area identified three main curve types: three-layer (e.g. A and K type), four-layer (e.g. HA, QH and KH), and five-layer (e.g. HAK, HKH and QHA), some of which are depicted in Figure 3 below.
-The variability in these curve types reflects the geological diversity typical of complex environments, as observed by (Ayua et al., 2023; Ayua et al., 2024) and is consistent with those obtained in areas with similar geologic conditions with the study region e.g (Musa et al., 2023).
+The variability in these curve types reflects the geological diversity typical of complex environments, as observed by (Ayua et al., 2023; Ayua et al., 2024) and is consistent with those obtained in areas with similar geologic conditions with the study region e.g. (Musa et al., 2023).

 The qualitative statistical analysis of the distribution of curve types in the study area indicated that highest occurrence (35.1%) of curve types is the H-type curve, followed by HA (16.2%) and KH and QH curve types with 10.8% occurrence each.
 The preceding curve types collectively made about 79.4% occurrence in the entire study area.
 The remaining curve types made up the remaining 21.6%.
 Of this percentage (21.6%), The 5-layer QHA and HKH curve-types were more dominant, accounting for 50% while K, A, HK and HAK made up the remaining 50%, with equal occurrence.